spywhere/tmux-named-snapshot/README.md

 - `@named-snapshot-save`
 Description: A list of key mapping to be bound to save command
 Default: `C-m:manual M:*`
-Values: a space separated keymap, in which consists of comma separated strings
+Values: a space separated keymap, in which consists of colon separated strings
 - `@named-snapshot-restore`
 Description: A list of key mapping to be bound to restore command
 Default: `C-n:manual N:*`
-Values: a space separated keymap, in which consists of comma separated strings
+Values: a space separated keymap, in which consists of colon separated strings

 Each mapping should consists of key and its corresponding snapshot name.
 So a mapping of `C-m:manual` will map a `manual` snapshot to `C-m` key binding.